 - 140F (60C) is the maximum recommended processing temperature for most of our TerraThane geotechnical polyurethanes.

-- Some TerraThane specialty B side systems contain an HFO which by itself boils at 89F (31.6C).
+- Some TerraThane specialty B side systems specifically in the Strata-Fill line up contain an HFO which by itself boils at 89F (31.6C).
 During the re-circulation process, if allowed to escape to the atmosphere, the HFO loss can increase density and decrease performance of the system resulting in possible project failure.

 Always consult with NCFI for proper chemical handling and storage recommendations.